seancathancabral-bit/JAPPL/README.md

 JAPPL acts as a bridge between Scratch (easy), Python (clean), and Java (structured), allowing new programmers to write real text code with minimal frustration.

+the current prototype is implemented on top of scratch using it as a host virtual machine a standalonh html/js is planned

 🔥 Key Features
 ✔️ Syntax-tolerant